-13. If the US government focused all of its income on debt repayment, it could pay off all of its debts in about 7 years.
+13. If the US government focused all of its income on debt repayment, it could pay off all of its debts in about 6 years.

-So, while the US national debt by year might seem very high in dollar terms, the US government’s revenue generation levels show that it remains serviceable, with the economy expanding at an equally fast rate.
+So, while the US national debt by year might seem very high in Dollar terms, the US government’s revenue generation levels show that it remains serviceable, with the economy expanding at an equally fast rate.
 This is also why many economists do not consider the country’s rising debt that big of an issue.

 14. While the US has never formally defaulted on its federal debt, technically speaking, it did default once in April 1979.

 In 1979, the US defaulted on some T-bills, eventually making the payment after a short delay.
 This had the effect of increasing the interest rates by about 60 basis points, which remained elevated for several months.
 Interest rates are much lower now compared to those seen over the US debt history; however, given the huge principal, even a sign of default or a delay could significantly bump up the interest expenditure of the country.

 (The Wall Street Journal)